Choosing the Best Business Structure: Why Many Entrepreneurs Opt for LLCs

 What are those benefits, exactly?
 Here are some of the primary LLC advantages for entrepreneurs to consider.

-Any time you launch a business, you take on some level of risk.
+Any time you start a business, you take on some level of risk.
 One of the great benefits of the LLC structure is that it helps you mitigate that risk, specifically through its personal liability protections.

 Again, the LLC format allows you to maintain a distinction between personal and business assets, and between personal and business liabilities.
 What this means is that, in most cases, lawsuits and creditors cannot come after your personal bank account, your house, etc. This provides entrepreneurs with a certain peace of mind.